huggingface/community-events/jax-controlnet-sprint/README.md

 - **29.03.** Official announcement of the community week.
 Make sure to fill out the [signup form].
 - **31.03.** Start forming groups in #jax-diffusers-ideas channel in Discord.
-- **10.04.** Receiving acceptance e-mails, starting to collect data.
+- **10.04.** Data collection.
 - **13.04. - 14.04. - [17.04.](https://www.youtube.com/watch?v=SOj2sxgvFe0)** Kick-off event with talks on Youtube.
 - **14.04. - 17.04.** Start providing access to TPUs.
 - **01.05.** Shutdown access to TPUs.
 - **08.05.**: Project presentations and determining the prize winners.

+Note: We will be accepting applications throughout the sprint.

 ## Communication